Richard Wyatt, M.D., chief of neuropsychiatry, National

 "Older antipsychotics commonly used in state hospitals and

-continued upon discharge cause an alarmingly high rate of permanent, often
+continued upon discharge cause an alarmingly high rate of permanent,

 irreversible, involuntary movements called tardive dyskinesia," Glazer